 SAMHW Digital Toolkit

-We have 160+ colleges and universities joining our mission by utilizing green ribbon materials, playing our mental health PSA during their game, and/or prioritizing a mental health campus engagement strategy.
+This year we have 200+ colleges and universities joining our mission by utilizing green ribbon materials, playing our mental health PSA during their game, and/or prioritizing a mental health campus engagement strategy.
 The goal of this week is to raise mental health awareness, destigmatize mental illness, and provide quality resources to student athletes nationwide.

 This toolkit acts as a living document - so feel free to check back for updates!